epicserve/django-datetime-cheatsheet/README.md

 assert event.start_time.tzinfo == utc
 assert p_dt.tzinfo == ZoneInfo("America/Los_Angeles")

+# The following template will use the model's display_start_time method to render the start time.
+The method
+# converts the start_time to the model's timezone using the timezone field and then makes it naive, so that
+# Django's template engine doesn't convert it to the current timezone.
+#
+# Example of the display_start_time method:
+#
+#       def display_start_time(self):
+#           return timezone.make_naive(self.start_time, ZoneInfo(self.timezone))
+#
 result = self.render_str_template("{{ event.display_start_time }}", {"event": event})
 assert "Jan.
 1, 2024, 1:30 p.m." in result
 ```